Crazytimesh*tshow: Writing

 Part of Sally's storyline was inspired by a friend of Bill Hader, who worked on a Netflix series.
 The friend claimed to have a show on the homepage in the early morning, but once Hader searched for it overnight, he found it missing.
 He further added, "it was like that joke that's in there where she had to type out pretty much the whole thing before it showed up.
 That is from life."
-The idea was also suggested by Amy Gravitt, HBO’s EVP of Original Programming, who suggested that Sally could get everything right and then her series gets cancelled.
+The idea was also suggested by Amy Gravitt, HBO’s EVP of Original Programming, who suggested that Sally could get everything right but her series still gets cancelled.
 Originally, after Joplin's cancellation, Natalie would say "I'm so sorry" to the writers room while she starts taking stuff from the office.
 While Hader and the crew laughed with the scene, he felt that the scene "undermined the emotion of it completely" and replaced it with the bathroom scene.

 Barry's role in the episode was much smaller in the original episode.
 The character would appear in very few scenes before the final scene with Sally.
 Hader felt that Barry had "no real story" on the episode and decided to add more scenes with his roommates, the grocery bags and asking advice from Hank and Cristobal.
 Barry's collage was inspired by the 1981 film Thief, where Frank (portrayed by James Caan) took out a collage he made, a scene that Hader found hilarious, "We thought that was really funny that this tough guy had made a collage like our sisters would make."
 As a nod to Thief, the picture of Willie Nelson on Barry's collage is the same as the picture on Thief.

 The raid at the heroin shop was inspired by Mad Max 2, where Max Rockatansky witnesses the raid at the compound.
 For the series, Batir witnesses the raid while live-streaming with his Chechen bosses.
 The title of the episode derives from one of the bosses commenting on the livestream “Batir, this is [a] crazy time shitshow” as the Chechens, Bolivians, and police fight over the heroin shop.
 Elena's arrival at Hank's and Cristobal's house was reshot, as the writers felt her surprise arrival would only cause confusion.